smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 ```
 However, in some cases, such as within the LSAM Message Management server, the IBM i Job ID information would not be the same as the current job that is executing the SMAJOBMSG command.
 This is because the LSAM Message Management server job is not under the direct control of the OpCon server.
 The IBM i Job ID of the LSAM Message Management server job is not related to the actual IBM i Job IDs that generated the messages themselves.

-To make the IBM i Job ID associated with each individual message available, the IBM i LSAM defines some of its $-Special variables, representing the ability of the LSAM Message Management server to find and use the correct IBM i Job ID.
+To make the IBM i Job ID associated with each individual message available, the IBM i LSAM defines some of its $-System variables, representing the ability of the LSAM Message Management server to find and use the correct IBM i Job ID.
 The predefined LSAM variable named $IBM JOB ID could be inserted into the JOB keyword value, and this particular predefined variable is already formatted as required by the JOB keyword.
 So, within a Message Management Event command field, or from a Captured Data Response Rule linked to a Message Management Parameter record, the command syntax would look like this:
 ```
 SMAJOBMSG TEXT('Detail msg') STSMSGID(SMA0035) JOB($IBM JOB ID)
 ```
 Notice that the spaces within the predefined variable name are required and anticipated - it must be spelled exactly like this.
-There are also other LSAM $-Special variable names that can be used to represent each part of an IBM i Job ID.
-Additional information about $-Special variables can be found within the LSAM documentation under the following headings:
+There are also other LSAM $-System variable names that can be used to represent each part of an IBM i Job ID.
+Additional information about $-System variables can be found within the LSAM documentation under the following headings:

 - Message Management
 - Commands and Utilities